-Synchronous counters allow decoding and presetting in one clock period, but pay for this with complex carry logic.
+Synchronous counters permit decoding and presetting in one clock period, but pay for this with complex carry logic.
 Carry propagation is always the limiting factor in the traditional design of presettable synchronous counters, since the complete carry chain must reach a steady state before the next incoming clock edge.
-Brute force parallel decoding of all previous states becomes unmanageable beyond 8 stages, but cascaded decoding introduces additional delays.
+Brute force parallel decoding of all previous states becomes unmanageable beyond eight stages, but cascaded decoding introduces additional delays.
 Either approach reduces the inherent resolution of the counter.

-Decoding Terminal Count (TC) in order to preset the counter again, poses a similar problem.
-The design described in this paper separates the two functions of the carry chain into:
+Decoding Terminal Count (TC) to preset the counter again poses a similar problem.
+The design described here separates the two functions of the carry chain as follows:

-- One which decodes the terminal count of the whole counter and generates a Parallel Enable signal - One which propagates the carry signal from the less significant to the more significant bit positions, and causes the appropriate flip-flop to toggle.
+- One propagates the carry signal from the less-significant to the more-significant bit positions, and causes the appropriate flip-flop to toggle. - One cascades the decoding of the terminal count of the whole counter and generates a Parallel Enable signal